HackathonTAMU/04.04.14_Diversity_Open_Data_Hackathon/README.md

 The kick off will be at 5pm on Friday 04-04-14.
 Show and tell will commence at 3pm on Saturday 05-04-14.
 Awards will be presented at 4pm on Saturday.
 This is a great chance to meet, create interdisciplinary connections, build a portfolio and have a fun time!
 There will be food and drinks along with experts in minorities and and technology to guide the way.

 Want to know more?
-Go to http://www.arch.tamu.edu/diversity/hackathon/
+Go to [our web page](http://www.arch.tamu.edu/diversity/hackathon/)!